 - a narrowing of part of your aorta (the largest artery leading from your heart) or the arteries leading to your kidneys

-If you're pregnant, your blood pressure will be monitored regularly, regardless of whether you have high blood pressure or not.
+If you're pregnant, you’ll have your blood pressure monitored regularly, regardless of whether you have high blood pressure or not.
 Long-term high blood pressure may be picked up at an antenatal appointment.
-It's also possible that you may develop high blood pressure during your pregnancy (gestational hypertension).
+It's possible that you may develop high blood pressure during your pregnancy (gestational hypertension).
 High blood pressure that develops after 20 weeks of pregnancy can increase your risk of developing pre-eclampsia.
 This is a condition in which the blood supply to your baby becomes restricted.
 Pre-eclampsia can be dangerous for both you and your baby.

 If you have high blood pressure and think you may be, or are trying to become pregnant, it's important to speak to your GP.
 Certain medicines for treating high blood pressure (eg ACE inhibitors and angiotensin II receptor blockers) aren't suitable for pregnant women.

 Can I travel by plane if I have high blood pressure?